The emergence of virtual playgroup

 Playgroup Australia says, ‘Members of The Kindness Pandemic Facebook Group [are] encouraged to share their Love Stories using the hashtag #TheKindnessPandemic, to raise awareness around the value of intergenerational connections between young and old.
 The messages received will be collated and distributed electronically to potential grandfriends – who are encouraged to respond to further foster relationships.

-What other types of playgroups are there?
+What different kinds of playgroup are there?

 There are more than 7,500 community playgroups around Australia and this kind of playgroup brings members of the community together in a friendly and flexible way.